Mookie Betts Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 22nd in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings compiled by the Padres pitching staff ranks 21st in the league.

-- The Padres have the 16th-ranked team ERA across all MLB pitching staffs (4.37).
+- The Padres have the 14th-ranked team ERA across all MLB pitching staffs (4.27).

-- Padres pitchers combine to allow 40 total home runs at a rate of 1.3 per game (to rank 20th in baseball).
+- Padres pitchers combine to allow 40 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- The Padres will send Darvish (1-2) out to make his sixth start of the season.
-He is 1-2 with a 3.60 ERA and 34 strikeouts through 30 2/3 innings pitched.
+- Snell (1-4 with a 5.59 ERA and 33 strikeouts in 29 2/3 innings pitched) makes the start for the Padres, his seventh of the season.

-- In his most recent time out on Sunday, the right-hander went six innings against the San Francisco Giants, giving up four earned runs while surrendering nine hits.
+- In his most recent appearance on Tuesday against the Cincinnati Reds, the lefty went six innings, giving up three earned runs while surrendering eight hits.

-- The 36-year-old has an ERA of 3.60, with 10.2 strikeouts per nine innings, in five games this season.
-Opponents are hitting .229 against him.
+- In six games this season, the 30-year-old has put up an ERA of 5.59, with 10.2 strikeouts per nine innings.
+Opponents are batting .284 against him.

 © 2023 Data Skrive.
 All rights reserved.